-Vehicle: This is the amount for transportation from the MBM for rural communities in BC (which represents the costs of owning and operating a second-hand car), adjusted by the CPI to 2012 prices.
+Vehicle: This is the amount for transportation from the MBM for rural communities in BC (which represents the costs of owning and operating a second-hand car), adjusted by the CPI to 2013 prices.

 Public Transit: The Vancouver two-parent family also has the expense of one two-zone bus pass, available at translink.ca/en/Fares-and-Passes/Monthly-Pass.aspx.
-Translink increased bus pass costs in Metro Vancouver as of January 1, 2013 and the new prices are used in the 2013 Vancouver living wage calculation.
 Note that the parent who takes a regular studies course of three or more credit hours at any Metro Vancouver public college qualifies for a discounted U-Pass for the duration of the course (typically, a four-month semester), which reduces the family's public transit expenses considerably (almost by half).
-U-Pass costs in Metro Vancouver increased from \$30 to \$35 per month as of May 1, 2013.
-The 2013 calculation is based on eight months of U-Pass eligibility (four months at the lower rate and four months at the higher rate) and four months of regular two-zone bus pass use.
+The 2014 calculation is based on eight months of U-Pass eligibility.